matihost/monorepo/k8s/istio/README.md

 Deployment of Istio to Minikube or GKE

-Exposes automatically internal Kubernetess API ClusterIp Service via internal Istio ingress gateway.
+Exposes automatically internal Kubernetes API ClusterIp Service via internal Istio ingress gateway.

 In case of GKE it solves the [problem](https://cloud.google.com/solutions/creating-kubernetes-engine-private-clusters-with-net-proxies) that GKE Control Plane is not accessible from peered VPC: